 Faculty members have the responsibility of being alert and ready to respond in emergency situations affecting fellow employees, students, and visitors.
-Emergency response procedures are described in the ATSU Emergency Operations Plan or at www.atsu.edu/security Procedures address a variety of crisis situations involving public safety and health and provide guidelines for dealing with possible emergency situations in four primary areas: infrastructure, serious accidents, crimes, and administrative operations.
+Emergency response procedures are described in the ATSU Emergency Operations Plan or at the Campus Safety Website.
+The website provides responses to a variety of crisis situations involving public safety and health and provide guidelines for dealing with possible emergency situations in four primary areas: infrastructure, serious accidents, crimes, and administrative operations.
 Faculty members are encouraged to become familiar with the contents of these manuals.